Meet the People Who Make Things Happen

 Libbi Swan

-National Director, Programmes & Philanthropy
+National Director, Programs & Philanthropy

 Libbi is the National Director of Programmes & Philanthropy in Australia where she is responsible for fundraising efforts nationally.
 Prior to this she was Chief Operating Officer of the Association in the New York Office, overseeing operations of the organization, along with the Arts and Education pillars.
 Before joining the Association, Libbi worked across a variety of sectors including arts, law, communications, non-profit and government and has previously held positions at Queensland Performing Arts Centre (QPAC), Foundation Theatres Sydney and within the Australian Government.
 Libbi holds a Bachelor of Laws / Bachelor of Media & Communication from the Queensland University of Technology and a Bachelor of Musical Theatre from the Queensland Conservatorium of Music.